This module provides a small localization layer for xeokit components.

 plural rules.

-Incremental load — bundles can be lazy-loaded per locale;
+Incremental load — bundles can be loaded per locale.

 UI widgets that need dynamic language switching